Faculty

 Soonwon Choi

-Victor F. Weisskopf Career Development Assistant Professor of Physics
+Victor F. Weisskopf Assistant Professor of Physics

 Research interests are focused on the intersection of quantum information science and out-of-equilibrium dynamics of quantum many-body systems.